Jac0xb/lighthouse/README.md

 - Protected cache write spaces
   - Think about if it is necessary to assign/protect cache space to transactions/assertion ids
 - Assert on blocktime, slot, etc.

+- Write Multi V1
+  - Save on tranasction space by only needing to call write once.